AtlasICL/AtlasICL/README.md

 ## Hello!
+I'm Emre  :)

-I'm Emre, a BSc Computer Science student at the University of Exeter.
+I'm a penultimate year CS student at the University of Exeter.